 Myth: The COVID-19 vaccines are injected with a bar code or microchip to keep track of people.

 ApiJect does offer optional “Radio Frequency Identification chip” technology.
-These chips are meant to go on a syringe’s label and confirm that a vaccine is authentic, unexpired, and unused, Steve Hofman, an ApiJect spokesperson, told Reuters.
+These chips are meant to go on a syringe’s label and confirm that a vaccine is authentic, unexpired, and unused, Steve Hofman, an ApiJect spokesperson, confirmed to Refinery29.
 They would never be injected into a human.
+Plus, as of this writing, no COVID vaccines being used in the U.S. actually opted in to using the chip technology.

 Myth: The Johnson & Johnson vaccine isn’t as effective as the other two vaccines.